gokcinar/academic-kickstart/content/authors/admin/_index.md

 I am a member of the American Institute of Aeronautics and Astronautics (AIAA).
 I am currently serving as the Publications and Policy Chair of AIAA's Electrified Aircraft Technical Committee.
 For the past 3 years I have been a member of the Organizing Committee for the AIAA/IEEE Electric Aircraft Technologies Symposium (EATS).
 I am the Technical Program Chair of EATS 2022, which will be held jointly with the [IEEE Transportation Electrification Conference (ITEC)](https://itec-conf.com/) this upcoming year.
 Check out the [Call for Papers for ITEC & EATS here](https://itec-conf.com/itec/wp-content/uploads/2021/09/Call-For-PapersV4.pdf), and stand by for the EATS Student Design Competition!

 Back in 2016, I started a [YouTube channel](http://youtube.com/BizsizOnlar) (for now the contents are in Turkish only) to promote STEM and gender equality in STEM.
-Together with my husband, [Efe Yamaç Yarbaşı](https://www.linkedin.com/in/efe-yama%C3%A7-yarba%C5%9F%C4%B1-5a99a6aa/), we shoot fun videos about interesting research we read in scientific articles, our own experience in academia, and various other topics related to STEM.
+Together with my partner, [Efe Yamaç Yarbaşı](https://www.linkedin.com/in/efe-yama%C3%A7-yarba%C5%9F%C4%B1-5a99a6aa/), we shoot fun videos about interesting research we read in scientific articles, our own experience in academia, and various other topics related to STEM.
 Although we hardly ever find the time to shoot new videos for a long while now, I very much enjoy interacting with our young followers who want to be an aerospace engineer or in the process of making one.
 As part of this outreach, I also give invited talks and seminars at high schools, universities, and local and social media platforms.